Skip to contents

 • Supports pre-trained language models from Hugging Face.

-• Supports BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.
+• Supports MPNet, BERT, RoBERTa, DeBERTa, Longformer, and Funnel Transformer for creating context-sensitive text embedding.

 • Makes sharing pre-trained models very easy.